JacopoBandoni/drugs-review-classification/readme.md

 **Google Co-lab option**: just git clone and run 'drugreview Co-lab.ipynb' in Co-lab.

 ## Note:
-- the code works both for cpu and gpu (but training witch CPU is not feasble)

 - in the local code the parameter 'training_subset' is 3 by default, change to train/evaluate on more than 3 samples